firedrakeproject/firedrake/README.rst

 this log file in the case of errors.
 If you can't figure out the cause of discover a bug in the installation script, please `report it <https://github.com/OP2/PyOP2/issues>`__.

+This completes the quick start installation.
+More complete instructions follow for virtual machine and native installations.

 Provisioning a virtual machine
 ------------------------------